CodeTogether-Inc/CodeTogether-Live/docs/docs/installation-guides/vscode-network-troubleshooting.md

 Note that it might not be compatible with all kinds of proxy servers.

-If CodeTogether is still not connecting correctly through your proxy, you can try disabling the proxy support for extensions by setting `http.proxySupport` to `off`.
+If CodeTogether Live is still not connecting correctly through your proxy, you can try disabling the proxy support for extensions by setting `http.proxySupport` to `off`.

 For more information on configuring proxy support in VS Code, go to <https://code.visualstudio.com/docs/setup/network#_proxy-server-support/>.

 ## CodeTogether Proxy Setting

-If CodeTogether is unable to connect using VS Code’s built-in proxy support, you can use the `codetogether.proxy` setting to specify the proxy server that should be used by CodeTogether.
+If CodeTogether Live is unable to connect using VS Code’s built-in proxy support, you can use the `codetogether.proxy` setting to specify the proxy server that should be used by CodeTogether.

 The value is an object with the following structure: